NYCPlanning/db-facilities-old/README.md

 ### 1 .
 Obtaining Data

 The build follows an Extract -> Load -> Transform sequence rather than an ETL (Extract-Transform-Load) sequence.
-All the source datasets are first loaded into PostgreSQL using the [Civic Data Loader](https://github.com/NYCPlanning/civic-data-loader) scripts.
+All the source datasets are first loaded into PostgreSQL using the [Data Loading Scripts](https://github.com/NYCPlanning/data-loading-scripts) scripts.
 After the required source data is loaded in the PostGIS database, the build or update process begins.

 Over 50% of the data sources used for FacDB are available in a machine readable format via the NYC Open Data Portal, NYS Open Data Portal, or an agency's website.
 Other sources that are not published in this format are generally shared with DCP over email and DCP then puts these files on an FTP for DCP's internal use.